-The brief was to create a smaller canopy for instruction purposes indoors
+The brief was to create a small skydiving parachute to scale for instruction purposes indoors

 For this, Paul from Skydive Wild Geese sent a retired canopy as a reference and a source of material.

 The first thing to do was kite it up!
 Getting some reference photos and then measuring it all for proportions, taking note of the colour scheme.

 Drawing up the template

 I use Illustrator which is pretty handy for scaling stuff up and down.

 Creating cardboard templates for hot cutting was the next stage.
 Nineteen ribs had to be cut so the template has to withstand a fair amount of hot cutting.
 I used mount board for picture framing.
 It’s easier to cut and is nice and stiff.

 Sacrilege I know.
 Cutting the parachute up just felt so wrong.
 Most of the fabric is in a reasonable condition but there were still storage marks to avoid.